Contents

 What Else Should I Know?

-- Cause a significant imbalance in the rights and obligations of parties to the contract
+- Cause a significant imbalance in the rights and obligations of the parties

 Should A Lawyer Review My International Contract?